What is the NHSBSA Polypharmacy Comparator tool?

 These patients should be offered a structured medication review.”

 The NHSBSA Polypharmacy Prescribing Comparators were highlighted within the NHS England PCN DES guidance as a means to support Structured medication Reviews:

 What’s happening in Wessex?

-Wessex AHSN (on behalf of the AHSN Network) led the work to develop the NHS BSA Polypharmacy Prescribing Comparators and are the official custodian of the work.
+Wessex AHSN (on behalf of the AHSN Network) led the work to develop the NHSBSA Polypharmacy Prescribing Comparator tool and is the official custodian of the work.
 It steers the Polypharmacy Prescribing Comparators working group which meets quarterly to advance work in this area and develop more comparators for publication and use.

-Since their official launch in 2017, WAHSN has supported CCGs and GP Practices in their adoption and spread.
-WAHSN has also started to provide GP Practices with individualised reports through the Active Learning Sets.
-These ‘data packs’ help GP Practices to identify areas to prioritise but also encourage conversations around how they are doing compared to their peers.
-These reports and engagement around the Comparators help WAHSN ‘start a conversation’ in a safe sharing environment.
+Since their official launch in 2017, Wessex AHSN has supported CCGs and GP practices in their adoption and spread.
+Wessex AHSN has also started to provide GP practices with individualised reports through the Action Learning Sets.
+These ‘data packs’ help GP practices to identify areas to prioritise but also encourage conversations around how they are doing compared to their peers.
+These reports and engagement around the comparators help Wessex AHSN ‘start a conversation’ in a safe sharing environment.

-Through this engagement locally WAHSN was able to further identify that GPs' need support in better understanding high-risk medications and their risk in the elderly.
-This has helped develop e-learning modules on University Hospital Southampton’s Medicines Information e-learning portal with an Anticholinergic module under development.
+Through this engagement locally, Wessex AHSN was able to further identify that GPs need support in better understanding high-risk medications and their risk in older people.
+This has helped develop e-learning modules on University Hospital Southampton’s Medicines Information e-learning portal with an anticholinergic module under development.

 For information on the Polypharmacy Action Learning Sets see here.

 The Wessex AHSN Medicines Optimisation team also produced an animated video to encourage patients taking multiple medicines to seek a medicines review.
 You can view the first in the Mo series below, or visit the Meet Mo page for the full suite of resources.